 33 Taxable Service.
 (1) A taxable service is a service listed in the Second Schedule to this Act, which is provided: (a) by a registered person from his registered office or place of business in Sindh; (b) in the course of an economic activity, including in the commencement or termination of the activity...
+34 Economic activity.
+(1) An economic activity means any estimity means any estimity.

 34 Economic activity.-- (1) An economic activity means any activity carried on by a person that involves or is intended to involve the provision of services to another person ...
-(3) An economic activity does not include...(b) a private recreating pursuit or behave of an individual.

-recreational pursuit or hobby of an individual...
+(3) An economic activity does not include...(b) a private recreational pursuit or hobby of an individual...

+a members' club, to its members, pursuant whereof the very revenue is generated to which exclusionary status is granted for purposes of income tax.

-- The structure of the doctrine rests upon three basic pillars, in the light of judicial interpretation from time to time35, being: the absence of commerciality; presence of complete identity between the contributor and the participant; and impossibility for the contributors to derive profit from activity, where they are the contributors as well as the recipients of the funds.
-The satisfaction of such criteria leads to exclusionary treatment of income, for the purposes of income tax, and in our considered opinion the application of the doctrine would extend to the very services rendered for generating of such income. - It has already been discussed supra that supplies made by a members' club to its members does not qualify as economic activity as the club is merely acting as an agent of the members for making supplies thereto36.
-This judicially recognized application of the doctrine of mutuality squarely precludes services provided by a members' club from the ambit of economic activity, and consequently taxable services, as envisaged per the Act. - It has also been discussed that the generic nature of functioning of a members' club amounts to organizing a social activity confined to its members37.
-This is synonymous with the exclusion contained in the Act, section 4(3)b thereof, which exempts private recreational pursuits from the ambit of economic activity, taxable per the Act. - 34.
-In order to reconcile the doctrine of mutuality with the Act, it is observed that a service may only be considered taxable if it is rendered in the course of economic activity and the statutory definition of economic activity does not encompass rendering of services to oneself.
-In the context of income tax the doctrine is inter alia applied when there is complete identity between the contributor and the participant; whereas, in the analogous context of sales tax on services the doctrine may apply when there is a confluence of identity between the provider and the recipient of the service; generating the very income that is excluded from the purview of tax pursuant to the doctrine of mutuality. - In view of the harmonization of the doctrine of mutuality with the Act, as observed supra, it would be pertinent to read tariff heading 9801.400038 of the First Schedule to the Act as excluding the services rendered by members' clubs to its members.
+31. The structure of the doctrine rests upon three primary pillars, in the light of judicial interpretation from time to time35, being: the absence of commerciality; presence of complete identity between the contributor and the participant; and impossibility for the contributors to derive profit from activity, where they are the contributors as well as the recipients of the funds.
+The satisfaction of such criteria leads to exclusionary treatment of income, for the purposes of income tax, and in our considered opinion the application of the doctrine would extend to the very services rendered for generating of such income.

+32. It has already been discussed supra that supplies made by a members' club to its members do not qualify as economic activity as the club is merely acting as an agent of the members for making supplies thereto36.
+This judicially recognized application of the doctrine of mutuality squarely precludes services provided by a members' club, to its members, from the ambit of economic activity, and consequently taxable services, as envisaged per the Act.

+33. It has also been discussed that the generic nature of functioning of a members' club amounts to organizing a social activity confined to its members37.
+This is synonymous with the exclusion contained in the Act, per section $4(3)(b)^{38}$ thereof, which exempts private recreational pursuits from the ambit of economic activity, taxable per the Act.

+34. In order to reconcile the doctrine of mutuality with the Act, it is observed that a service may only be considered taxable if it is rendered in the course of economic activity and the statutory definition of economic activity does not encompass rendering of services to oneself.
+In the context of income tax the doctrine is inter alia applied when there is complete identity between the contributor and the participant; whereas, in the analogous context of sales tax on services the doctrine may apply when there is a confluence of identity between the provider and the recipient of the service; generating the very income that is excluded from the purview of tax pursuant to the doctrine of mutuality.

 35 Abhirup Ghosh, Principle of Mutuality - A Study, KIIT University - KIIT School Of Law, April 26, 2011, available at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1823644.

-36 Commissioner of Income Tax A.P. vs. Merchant Navy Club reported as (1974) 96 ITR 261.
+6 Commissioner of Income Tax A.P. vs. Merchant Navy Club reported as (1974) 96 ITR 261.

-The Presidency Club Limited vs. Commissioner of Income Tax Madras reported as (1981) 127 ITR 264.
+37 The Presidency Club Limited vs. Commissioner of Income Tax Madras reported as (1981) 127 ITR 264.